tytydraco/yessleep/out/The_problem_with_my_new_coworker.md

 "Yeah?"

 It was too close.
 As if he was directly in my face, but in order to do that he would've had to lean way forward and said it near my ears.
 Which apparently he did.
-This sudden, feedback made me jump, because normally I have to strain my ears to be able to hear him.
-I jumped, slipped on the soapy water, and fell over, crashing onto the floor.
+This sudden feedback made me jump, because normally I have to strain my ears to be able to hear him.
+I jumped, slipped on the soapy water, and fell over
+ I crashed onto the floor.
 I was slightly dazed for a second, but luckily I hadn't hit my head.
-I heard from above me.
+I heard from above me:

 "Are you okay?"

 "Yeah, I'm okay, ow..." was my response from the floor.
-I felt a hand touch mind as Joe moved to help me up, but I moved my other hand to grasp his, and I bumped his shoulder with my hand.
+I felt a hand touch mine as Joe moved to help me up, but I moved my other hand to grasp his, and I bumped his shoulder with my hand.
 His skin was cold, like incredibly cold, and oily as if he was sweating a lot.
 The weirdest part was, his shoulder wasn't covered by cloth, it was bare.
 Now this could mean many things, he could simply be wearing unexpected clothing, like a wife-beater, or the like.
 It's not like gas-station employees are known for our fashion sense.
 But he quickly backed away from me as I touched him.
 Like we was afraid of me bumping into the rest of his body.

 He moved so fast that I lost my grip on his hand, and I had to steady myself on the nearby shelves.
 It hurt slightly,